A PAC-Bayesian Analysis of Channel-Induced Degradation in Edge Inference: Problem Formulation

 \section{Problem Formulation}

 The primary focus of this work is to derive a theoretical upper bound on the generalization error of NNs deployed in wireless edge systems.
-Unlike traditional deep learning, where training and inference occur under identical noiseless conditions, wireless edge deployment introduces a distribution shift caused by channels that are not necessarily present in the training stage.
-To formalize this ``clean'' training and noisy inference mismatch, we first introduce an augmented NN model that characterizes wireless channels as stochastic weights.
-Then, we establish a PAC-Bayesian framework for the weight mismatch, enabling us to quantify the performance degradation caused by the channel distortion.
+We first introduce an augmented NN model that characterizes wireless channels as an NN layer with stochastic weights.
+Leveraging a PAC-Bayesian framework, we then quantify the performance degradation induced by this inherent channel randomness.